creeksonJoseph/creeksonjoseph/README.md

 ## I'm Joseph Charana

 A 19 y/o Software Dev from Kenya 🇰🇪
-Learning, building & vibin’ with code every  day
+Learning and building  with code every  day
 Currently at Moringa School learning fullstack software development.
 JavaScript, Tailwind, React, Python – you name it